weewx/weewx/docs/weectl/station.md

 Nevertheless, you may want to create a second user data area, perhaps to support a second instrument &mdash; in that case, this action may be useful.

 Running `weectl station create --help` will show its options.
-The exact output will depend on your operating system and username.
-What is shown below is for macOS and user `tkeffer`.

 ```shell
 % weectl station create --help